College Work Study Guide for the Off-Campus Employers

 Since both the Federal College Work Study Program and the Texas College Work Study Program are government funded, compliance with each program’s regulations is essential for the programs to continue at the University of Houston-Victoria.
 Compliance is the responsibility of all members of the campus community, so it is important to become familiar with the requirements listed in this guide.
 It takes everyone’s cooperation and understanding to develop and carry out a successful Work Study Program.
 Failure to comply with all federal/state regulations could result in the loss of, or reduction of, federal/state financial aid funds provided to the University.

-The Office of Financial Aid is located in UW 110.
+The Office of Financial Aid is located in University West, Room 110.

 Work Study Program: